pbegley101/site/src/blog-posts/post2.md

 Source Code Walkthrough

-Each microservice is a standalone Spring Boot application and uses undertowas its web server.
+Each microservice is a standalone Spring Boot application and uses undertow as its web server.
 Spring MVC is used for the REST based services and Spring RestTemplate is used to perform out-going calls.

 Gradle dependencies